 How to deal with or stop hot flashes

-Menopause-related hot flashes and night sweats aren’t dangerous.
+Menopause-related vasomotor symptoms aren’t dangerous.
 But if they’re interfering with your slumber or otherwise making you miserable, help is available.

 “I think of it as a three-pronged approach: natural approaches, nonhormonal medicine approaches and hormonal approaches,” Dr. Batur says.
 She shares tricks and tips to keep hot flashes to a minimum.